dwightjack/yuzu/packages/application/docs/sandbox.md

 | `stop`        | `stop()`     | stopped <sup>(3)</sup> |
 | `error`       | `stop()`     | error <sup>(4)</sup>   |

-1. Just before initializing registered components and after `$context` initialization.
+1. Just before initializing registered components and after `$ctx` initialization.
 1. Instances has been initialized.
 Since `ready` state can be async there's no guarantee that components' instances are completely initialized at this stage.
 1. Instances have been cleared and completely destroyed.
 1. When something fails while shutting down the sandbox an `error` event will be triggered with the error as argument.

 ## Instance Context

-The Sandbox `start` method accepts an object that will be used as data for a shared [context](/packages/application/context) instance attached to the sandbox `$context` property.
+The Sandbox `start` method accepts an object that will be used as data for a shared [context](/packages/application/context) instance attached to the sandbox `$ctx` property.

 ?> The sandbox context will be automatically injected into every component instance inside the sandbox.
 See [context](/packages/application/context) for details.